-The 3-day per week course is held Monday & Wednesday nights from 6:30 pm to 10 pm & Saturdays from 8:30 am to 5 pm for 11 weeks, at Everett Community College.
+The 3-day per week course is held Monday and Wednesday nights from 6:30 pm to 10 pm and Saturdays from 8:30 am to 5 pm for 11 weeks, at Everett Community College.

 Liberty Hall, room 107, 100% attendance is required.

-Plan ahead, priority deadline for submission of application for Winter quarter is February 13, 2015.
+Plan ahead, deadline for submission of application for fall quarter is November 20, 2017.

 - Mandatory EMS Training will take place on the Saturday prior to the start date each quarter,

 - Mandatory Training detail for Winter: Saturday, January 6, 2018 at 8 am in Liberty Hall, room 107